bikash-sarker-dev/task-management-application-client/README.md

 - We can add, delete, and update a task from here.
 - We can do our adding and deleting and any other work in real time and the output will also be given to me in real time.
 - If we cannot use the app without logging in, we can only do one thing after completing the authentication process.
+- Cards can be dragged and dropped at will into any of the three fields.

 ### The Client Side Package Use in application :